 Ever since I was a little girl, I have loved being outdoors and learning about nature.
 And more than anything, I have always loved to read!
 Anne of Green Gables, Nancy Drew, and Little Women, were among my very favorite stories.

-My to-read pile always included biographies.
+As for nonfiction?
 I checked out each and every biography on the shelves of the library at the Thomas V. Nash School in Weymouth, Massachusetts, the town where I grew up.
 Stories about real people fascinated me, and they still do!

 Did you know that people sneeze at 100 miles (161 km) per hour?
 Or that brown-headed cowbirds trick other mama birds into hatching and raising their babies?
 Or that there is a ship in the U.S. Navy where things are supposed to go wrong?
 (It's used to train new sailors!)

 These are some of the fun and interesting things that I've learned while writing books for young readers.
 I get to share fun facts like these when I make author visits to libraries and classrooms.

 For many years, I was a writing and communications instructor at Johnson & Wales University in Providence, Rhode Island.
 Recently, I moved to Maine with my family.
 We love going for walks outdoors and learning all about the deer, owls, foxes, and frogs that live in the woods nearby.
 Some of my observations made it into a field guide I wrote about North American animal tracks and scat that will be published in early 2024.

 I hope my books help you to love learning and reading as much as I do!